 If Max follows her heart, will she have to leave her dreams behind?
 Or can they guide her home to the man she loves?

-How many chances do you get at a happy ever after?
+Do you only get one chance at a happy ever after?

-Kate and Neil Spence met at Circular Quay after the Hiroshima Day march in August 1985.
-Kate was marching, Neil was not.
+Kate and Neil met at a protest march in Sydney in August 1985 – Kate was marching, Neil wasn’t.
 It was love almost at first sight.

-Over thirty years have passed, their children have grown and Kate and Neil have gone from being happily married to being happily separated.
-That is until Neil asks for a divorce – and another wedding brings up feelings that both had thought were long gone.
+Over thirty years have passed, their children have grown, and Kate and Neil have gone from being happily married to being happily separated.
+That is until Neil asks for a divorce – and another wedding brings up feelings they’d both thought were long gone.